stechz/redoak/README.md

 # Understanding the code

+### Server side code

 Check out `lib/dependencies.js`.
 It's responsible for parsing the HTML, picking out any CSS links or script tags, and watching them all for any changes.
 The other important file is `lib/render.js`.
 It processes the tree, and generates widget code and the final HTML.

+### Client side code

+All in `lib/public/`.
+The important file is really `basewidget.js`, which contains the BaseWidget prototype for widget objects that are created for <use>
+tags.
+You can also create them in the client side.
+See `todo.html` for an example.

+`lib/public/util.js` contains the code for events.

 # Testing